BIODIVERSITY RISK FILTER

 WWF will be incorporating biodiversity-related regulatory risks in the future.

-These risks may be or become material from an environmental, social or financial perspective (e.g., operational cost increase, loss in revenue, loss of brand value), which can ultimately negatively impacts investors’ financial investments.
+These risks may be or become material from an environmental, social or financial perspective (e.g., operational cost increase, loss in revenue, loss of brand value), which can ultimately negatively impact investors’ financial investments.

 physical_biodiv.svg